Suzuki Vitara vs Mazda CX-3

 The Verdict

-This comparison comes down to one question: is the Vitara's extra capability worth $10,690?
-For most buyers, the answer is no. The CX-3 G20 Pure delivers a five-star safety rating, a willing 110kW engine, Mazda's excellent build quality, and a five-year warranty for under $28,000.
-That is genuinely hard to argue with.
+This comparison comes down to one question: is the Vitara's extra capability worth about $5,550 registered?
+For a lot of buyers the answer is still no. The CX-3 G20 Pure delivers a willing 110kW engine, Mazda build quality and a five-year unlimited-kilometre warranty for $27,800 before on-roads.
+But it is a closer call than the list prices suggest, and the CX-3's 264-litre boot is a real limitation.

 Compare both side by side on CarSorted.
 Also worth reading: CX-3 vs Yaris Cross, Venue vs Ignis, and our best small cars in Australia guide.